ponochovny/nextjs-food-ordering/README.md

 Live site - https://food-ordering-ponochovny.netlify.app/

 You can choose a product.
-Apply needed parameters and go over to checkout page.
-Choose pay method: paypal or cash After this step you will get the order page with it's status which will be changed by the admin
+Apply needed parameters and go over to the checkout page.
+Choose pay method: paypal or cash After this step you will get the order page with its status which the admin will change.

-As the admin you can add/remove products, change order status
+As the admin, you can add or remove products, change an order status

 // TODO:
 1. Add modal for editing product